 They may not have lush tropical foliage or fast growth, but cacti and other succulents have other advantages as houseplants.
 Their water-storing capability allows you to miss watering them a day or two without having a dead plant.
 They thrive on the low humidity and warmer temperatures of most homes.
-Slower growth means they have a smaller footprint, and they don't need constant maintenance.
+Slower growth means they have a smaller footprint, and they do not need constant maintenance.
 Many of the most common succulents also share an ability to grow well under the lower light conditions often found indoors.
 Succulents other than cacti do better than cacti in bright indirect light without much direct sun.

-This tough plant can exist for decades indoors and reach a considerable size.
+Crassula ovata, commonly known as Jade Plant, can exist for decades indoors and reach a considerable size.
 Its bright glossy green leaves and sturdy succulent trunk and branches provide interest enough without flowers.
-Older Jade Plants (Crassula ovata) do flower, but conditions have to be just right.
+Older Jade Plants do flower, but conditions have to be just right.
 You can grow it in only bright indirect light, but its growth habit is more compact, and leaves get reddish edges in winter if you grow it in an area where it gets morning sun.
-Jade Plants don't need frequent repotting, growing best when they're slightly potbound.
-They need a well-draining potting mix, and it's best to use a soilless mix meant for cacti and succulents.
+Jade Plant does not need frequent repotting, growing best when it is slightly potbound.
+It requires a well-draining potting mix, and it is best to use a soilless mix meant for cacti and succulents.
 Water the plant when the top 2 inches (5 cm) of soil is dry.
 Jade Plant grows outdoors in U.S. Department of Agriculture plant hardiness zones 10 through 11.